Neoteroi/BlackSheep-Docs/docs/background-tasks.md

 to configure background tasks that run periodically during the application's lifetime.

-## How to handle a request in background
+## How to handle a request in the background

-The following example shows how to handle a web request in background, which is the use case for the [HTTP 202 Accepted](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/202) response status code.
+The following example shows how to handle a web request in the background, which is the use case for the [HTTP 202 Accepted](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/202) response status code.

 ```python